quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 As described in {{Section 3.2 of RFC9000}}, a stream reset signal might be suppressed or withheld, and the same applies to a stream reset signal carried in a RESET_STREAM_AT frame.
-Similary, the Reliable Size of the RESET_STREAM_AT frame does not prevent a QUIC stack from delivering data beyond the specified offset to the receiving application.
+Similarly, the Reliable Size of the RESET_STREAM_AT frame does not prevent a QUIC stack from delivering data beyond the specified offset to the receiving application.